 - Your savings are locked up until the age of 60.
-You can withdraw the funds at an earlier age but it comes at a severe 33% tax penalty.
-Therefore, this option not recommended.
-When passively investing, you’re free to withdraw funds at any time, for example when buying a house, or suffer a health crisis.
+You can withdraw the funds at an earlier age, but you'll suffer a severe 33% tax penalty.
+Therefore, this option is not recommended.
+When passively investing, you’re free to withdraw funds at any time, no matter the reason.
+Maybe you're buying a house, or suffer a health crisis.

-- “Épargne-pension” funds are expensive. “Épargne-pension” funds are actively managed, which results in high ongoing fees.
-The Belfius Pension Fund High Equities fund has yearly ongoing costs of 1.31%.
+- “Épargne-pension” funds are expensive. “Épargne-pension” funds are actively managed, which means there are higher ongoing fees.
+The Belfius Pension Fund High Equities fund has ongoing costs of 1.45%.
 Passive investment services are cheaper.
 For instance, you can passively invest with Curvo for an all-in yearly fee of 1%.
-And you can do it even cheaper if you manage your investments yourself through a broker.
+And you can do it even cheaper if you manage your own investments through a broker.

-The simulation showed that passive investing results in a higher pension than saving through the “épargne-pension” scheme offered by the Belgian state.
-Furthermore, it’s also more flexible.
+Nathan's simulation showed that passive investing yields a higher pension than that of the “épargne-pension” scheme offered by the Belgian state.
+Furthermore, it’s flexible.
 You’re not bound to the yearly limit set by the Belgian government and you can withdraw your funds at any time.

 We ran the simulations with the Belfius Pension Fund High Equities fund, which is their most offensive fund and therefore will earn the highest potential return in the long run.
-The 2.67% return rate was calculated using the data from Candriam.
+The average annual return rate was calculated using the data from Candriam.

-We ran the simulations with the Belfius Life Plan, which has a fixed interest rate of 0.60%.
+We ran the simulations with the Belfius Life Plan, which has a fixed interest rate of 0.30% as of 2022.

 We built a Google Sheets spreadsheet to run the simulations.
 It takes into account the entrance fees, ongoing fees and taxes that are relevant for each scenario.